Active Employees

 You can contact LACERS Member Service Center at (800) 779-8328 or send your question via email to Lacers.Services@Lacers.org.

-I submitted documents to LACERS before and LACERS acknowledged receipts of those documents.
+I submitted documents to LACERS before and LACERS acknowledged receipt of those documents.
 Do I need to resubmit?

 Yes.
 Please resubmit all required documents with your retirement packet.